 Paul Riley (Small animal Director)

 Paul grew up in Derbyshire and qualified from Edinburgh University in 1983.
-After working in mixed practices in Wales, Derbyshire, Cambridgeshire and Dubai (where work included polo ponies, exotics and camels), he moved to Helston in 1993.
-Paul became a partner in the practice in 1998 and a director in 2013.
-He enjoys ophthalmic cases (he has the GP Certificate in Ophthalmology), soft tissue and orthopaedic surgery, treating birds, reptiles and the seals at the Cornish Seal Sanctuary at Gweek.
-Paul spends much of his time with small animals and exotics nowadays, but still really enjoys large animal emergency work - especially calvings and lambings.
-His management duties include organising the small animal and exotics side, the practice IT systems, the small animal pharmacy and is head of the nurse training centre.
+After working in several mixed practices including a year in Dubai (where work included polo ponies, exotics and camels), he moved to Helston in 1993.
+Paul became a partner in 1998 and a director in 2013.
+He enjoys ophthalmic cases (he has the GP Cert in Ophthalmology), soft tissue and orthopaedic surgery and treating the seals (at the Cornish Seal Sanctuary at Gweek).
+Paul is studying for the PGDiploma/MSc in Stem cells/Regeneration at Bristol University Medical School and is using Bone Marrow Aspirate Concentrate Stem Cell transplants to treat cases of osteoarthritis in the practice.
+Paul spends much of his time with small animals and exotics but still enjoys large animal emergency work,- especially calvings and lambings.
+His management duties include organising the small animal and exotics side, practice IT systems, small animal pharmacy and the nurse training.

 Johnny Alston (Farm and equine Director)

 Johnny grew up on a Wiltshire farm, qualifying from Liverpool University in 1981.
 After initially working for the PDSA, he worked in several mixed practices in Yorkshire and Wiltshire, moving to Cornwall in 1992.
-Johnny joined the then partnership in 2011, becoming a director in July 2013.ed.
-Although now spending much of his time doing farm and equine work (and in particular routine herd health farm visits), he still enjoys small animal consulting and surgery.
+Johnny joined the then partnership in 2011, becoming a director in July 2013.
+Although now spending much of his time doing farm and equine work (and in particular doing routine herd health farm visits), he still enjoys small animal medical and surgical cases and emergency work.
 On the farm side, he is particularly interested in fertility work and mastitis control, as well as large animal surgery.
-Johnny organises the practice farm/equine work and also has the unenviable job of arranging the TB tests - thankfully with the help of a good support team!
+Johnny organises the practice farm/equine work and also has the unenviable job of arranging the TB tests - thankfully with the help of a good support team led by Edwina Andrew.
 Johnny is also in charge of the farm and equine pharmacy.

 Susanna qualified from London University in 1983.
 After qualifying, she worked in practices in Oxfordshire and the West Midlands, before coming to this practice in 1988.
 Susanna works part time in the practice and deals solely with small animals.
 She has a special interest in geriatrics, using therapeutic dietary manipulation (such as prescription diets),internal medicine and dermatology.

 Simon has been at Head and Head since March 2011.
 He grew up in Carbis Bay and saw practice with us as a vet student.
-After qualifying, he worked as a large animal vet at Kenwyn near Truro.
+After qualifying in 2009 from Liverpool he worked as a large animal vet at Kenwyn near Truro.
 Particularly interested in bovine herd health work, bovine and equine medicine and surgery, he enjoys all aspects of large animal practice.
 Simon uses the latest software analytical programmes including Interherd, Interherd plus and Myhealthyherd to get the best results for his herd health clients.
+Simon has been fully trained in bovine embryo transfer and has set up a bovine embryo store at the practice.
 In his spare time, Simon is chairman of Mullion Surf Lifesaving club and is a surf lifesaving coach